This Amazon Glossary includes over 160 terms and abbreviations you need to know when selling on Amazon.

 - EAN – The International Article Number is a standard describing a barcode symbology and numbering system used in global trade to identify a specific retail product type, in a specific packaging configuration, from a specific manufacturer.

 - EBC – Enhanced Brand Content.
-The equivalent of A+ Content available for Amazon vendors.
+The seller equivalent of A+ Content that is available to Amazon vendors.